 Oh, I admit I’m thinking a good deal about relationships these days – what makes them work and what causes them to deteriorate.
 Perhaps it’s because I’m in the dating world again.
-Perhaps it’s because I’m watching older teenagers hook up, break up, fall in love and then out again.
+Perhaps it’s because I’m watching older teenagers hook up, break up, fall in love and then tumble out again.
 And yes – sometimes in that (woeful) order.

 I’m also pondering a culture that approves of relationship deal breakers that have little to do with values or character, and I’m concerned about how foolish that seems – to me.
-And potentially detrimental – to our children.
+And it is potentially detrimental – to our children.

 My thoughts – as if they weren’t already clear?

 I suggest we dispense with “just,” reposition “okay,” and go for good.
 For seeing the good and acknowledging it.
 If we think we have good, we may be able to make it better.
 And that is about work, the partners we choose, and if we’re fortunate – the occasional vacation.